crosscompute/crosscompute-docs/docs/automation-framework/configuration.md

     - id: { id of your template }
       path: { path to your template }
   layout: { layout to use when no templates are defined }
-print:
+prints:
-  format: { format to use when printing this automation }
+  - format: { format to use when printing this automation }
     configuration:
       header-footer: { header footer settings }
       page-number: { page number settings }
     templates:
       - id: { id of your template }
         path: { path to your template }
+    folder: { folder to use when printing this automation }
+    name: { name to use when printing this automation }
 payment:
   account: { account where the user should send payment when using this
              automation }